kejtkjet1/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 We looked at all the theater category fundraisers and compared the outcomes based on the fundraiser launch month.
-The below visualization shows how may fundraisers were successful, how many failed and how many were cancelled based on the campaign launch month since 2009
+The below visualization shows how many fundraisers were successful, how many failed and how many were cancelled based on the campaign launch month since 2009

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/87611145/129303868-3249bac4-c8d4-4fed-b9ab-e951200348c6.png)